Iguanura: Description

+The species Iguanura palmuncula is the shortest of all palms, in the variety G. p. var. palmunculus reaching a height of only 20 cm Although the shortest, it is not the least massive, for which see Chamaedorea tuerckheimii.

 Cultivation and uses

 While generally decorative, their particular tropical needs have prevented much widespread cultivation.
 The leaves may be used for temporary shelters and the roots and fruit of I. wallichiana are reported to have contraceptive properties.